Story of The Chalet

 A triumph of engineering and vision.

 Located at 1750 metres (5700 feet) on the north side of Dragonfly Peak, Whare Kea Chalet is a 20-minute helicopter flight from the Lodge and sits on the edge of Mount Aspiring National Park with astounding views of Mount Cook and Mount Aspiring with its tumbling glaciers.
 Four months of the year it is covered in snow, and in summer the slopes of tussock grass are dotted with wild flowers and tarns.
-It’s a spectacular base for hiking, heli-skiing or simply enjoying the stunning mountainscape.
+It’s a spectacular base in which you can enjoy many Chalet Adventures - from hiking, heli-skiing or simply enjoying the stunning mountainscape.

 The Myers began building Whare Kea Chalet in 2004.
 Finding a site outside Mount Aspiring National Park that was removed from other huts yet still a short helicopter flight away was the first test.
 No avalanche risks another.
 Add to that maximising winter sunshine and spectacular views, plus access to heli-skiing, walks and treks, and the prospect might appear impossible.
 But, despite the hurdles, the audacious dream was realised.